oconnor663/jacko.io/posts/snooze.md

 Here the buffer starts polling both of its `foo` futures concurrently.
 When the first one finishes, control passes to the `for_each` closure.
-While that closure is running, the other `foo` in the buffer is snoozed.
+While that closure is running, the other `foo` in the buffer is snoozed.[^fair]

+[^fair]: In this case the second buffered `foo` doesn't actually advance to the
+    point where it acquires the `LOCK`.
+We still get a reliable deadlock here, though, because Tokio's `Mutex` is "fair".
+When `Mutex::lock` blocks waiting for the `Mutex` to be released, it takes a "place in line", and other callers can't jump ahead unless it's cancelled.
+To [make this example work with an unfair mutex][unfair], we could add a 1 ms sleep in `foo` after the critical section.

+[unfair]: playground://snooze_playground/foo_buffered_unfair.rs

 Buffered streams are a wrapper around either [`FuturesOrdered`] or [`FuturesUnordered`], and we can trigger the same deadlock by looping over